mandymejia/templateICAr/README.md

 website](https://www.humanconnectome.org/software/get-connectome-workbench).

-For fitting the template ICA model with surface-based priors (`spatial_model=TRUE` in `templateICA()`), INLA is required, and an INLA-PARDISO license is highly recommended.
-INLA is NOT required for running standard template ICA.
+For fitting the template ICA model with surface-based priors (`spatial_model=TRUE` in `templateICA()`), INLA is required.
 Due to a CRAN policy, INLA cannot be installed automatically.
-You can obtain it by running `install.packages("INLA", repos=c(getOption("repos"), INLA="https://inla.r-inla-download.org/R/stable"), dep=TRUE)`.
+You can obtain it by running
+`install.packages("INLA", repos=c(getOption("repos"), INLA="https://inla.r-inla-download.org/R/stable"), dep=TRUE)`.
 Alternatively, `dep=FALSE` can be used along with manual installation of dependencies as necessary to avoid installing all of the many INLA dependencies, most of which are not actually required.
 Binaries for alternative Linux builds can be added with the command `inla.binary.install()`.
+Note that INLA is *not* required for standard template ICA.

+Depending on the analysis, PARDISO may reduce computation time.
 To obtain an INLA-PARDISO license, run `inla.pardiso()` in R after running `library(INLA)`.
 Once you obtain a license, point to it using `INLA::inla.setOption(pardiso.license = "pardiso.lic")` followed by `INLA::inla.pardiso.check()` to ensure that PARDISO is successfully installed and running.